Savage 2: A Tortured Soul: Community Edition

 Savage 2: A Tortured Soul Community Edition is an updated client for Savage 2 made by the community team.
-It upgrades the game from 32-bit architecture to 64-bit, fixes several bugs and crashes that have been present since the original game, and adjusts and adds new content.
+It upgrades the game from 32-bit architecture to 64-bit, fixes several bugs and crashes that have been present since the original game, and features both adjusted existing content and new content, mainly item and unit rebalances.
 It was announced on the Savage 2 Discord server and released on November 12, 2025.